 01 of 09

-Set out an array of candies and give each child a plastic sandwich bag filled with icing that's tied off with a small hole poked in one corner.
-Show them some basic ideas for decorating the houses, like using shredded coconut as snow, and then let them create their masterpieces.
-For favors,... you can provide kid-sized aprons or gingerbread-man cookies in cellophane bags.
+Set out an array of candies, and give each child a plastic sandwich bag filled with icing that's tied off with a small hole poked in one corner.
+Show them some basic ideas for decorating the houses, such as using shredded coconut as snow, and then let them create their masterpieces.
+For favors, you can provide kid-sized aprons or gingerbread-man cookies in cellophane bags.

 02 of 09

-Cookie making is a fun Christmas tradition, but it can be a challenge to make more than two or three kinds of cookies.
-Luckily, you can host a fun cookie exchange for kids to make at the party.
+Cookie-making is a fun Christmas tradition, but it can be a challenge to make more than two or three kinds of cookies.
+The solution: hosting a fun cookie exchange for kids.
 Simply ask guests to bring two dozen of the same type of cookie to the party, plus enough copies of the recipe for each attendee.
 Display the cookies on a table with the recipe cards and the child’s name next to each tray.

 Then, each child can load up an empty plate with two of each type of cookie.
-While... making their way around the table, the children should pick up a copy of each recipe.
-Set up a station where the kids can then decorate covers and bind the recipes into small cookbooks as a memento of the party.
+While making their way around the table, the children should pick up a copy of each recipe.
+Set up a station where the kids can then decorate covers and bind the recipes into small cookbooks as a party memento.

 03 of 09